Skip to Content

 Home Student Resources Women Who Code

-Women are under-represented in computer science in higher education for the last few decades and in high demand in the information technology industry.
 Women Who Code (WWC) is a college program to promote gender diversity in computer science education, support women studying in computer science, and create opportunities for women to enjoy many of the current and future lucrative, flexible, and high-status careers in the IT industry.

 Women Who Code group shot interior